dikortis/LetsTalkETC/Episodes/Episode_14.md

-that's very valuable in and of itself particularly for the name recognition of etherium more broadly which probably benefits et Cie as well frankly you know
+that's very valuable in and of itself particularly for the name recognition of etherium more broadly which probably benefits ETC as well frankly you know
-I think I think you know that that's what that's so that's like as far as the ultimate thing that I that's what i would say it really would be the same thing for a theorem itself if i had a
+I think you know
+what that's like as far as the ultimate thing that I that's what i would say it really would be the same thing for a theorem itself if i had a